molszanski/iti/snow-splash/notes-and-ideas.md

 ### Nano emitter

 try nano emitter from evil martians but check if they support multiple subscribes gracefully via `node lol.js`

+### Disable promise for `addNode`

+add node should TS throw if pass async.
+TYpescirpt should lookup return type and dissallow promise return type

+### Add options for `addNode`

+- first option is a lookup table of tokens
+- second idea would be a force override parameter when you want to force flush changes